CNS Long Call Strategy

 What is a long call on CNS?

 A long call on CNS is the long call strategy applied to CNS (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With CNS stock trading near $71.32, the strikes shown on this page are snapped to the nearest listed CNS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CNS stock at $84.74 on the most recent close, the strikes shown on this page are snapped to the nearest listed CNS chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CNS long call max profit and max loss calculated?